Muddy clothes? ‘Cop City’ activists question police evidence

 In their arrest warrants, police allege 17 of the 23 suspects wore muddy clothing and carried shields — evidence that they were among the band of violent protesters and not mere festivalgoers.
 But the warrants for five of the other suspects do not list any specific details to explain why they were arrested.

-Six of the defendants, including a Southern Poverty Law Center legal observer accused of having muddy clothing, have been released on bond.
-The other 17 remain jailed without bond.
+One of the defendants, a Southern Poverty Law Center legal observer accused because of their muddy clothing, was released on bond a few days later.
+Fourteen other defendants spent at least two weeks in jail before being granted bond, while eight were denied bond Thursday.

 Bennett said none of his clients had shields despite the warrants’ claims.
 He said it’s ridiculous to call muddy clothes evidence of wrongdoing, given that it had rained that week and there were many muddy patches around the festival site, including by the stage where festivalgoers had been moshing to punk music.